jeremy02/Fudiess/README.md

 ## App Responsive
 A nice clean Food Delivery App for Designer or developers.
+Fudiess is a website that helps customers order food without having to leave the house, fudiess will deliver food after you order it from home.
 We redesign the app also make it responsive so that you can run it everywhere on your phone, tab, or web.
 In this responsive project, we will show you the real power of flutter.
 Make mobile, web, and desktop app from a single codebase.

 ## About